mhanberry/generate-test-mft-files/README.md

 ## Generating Files

-Run the following command to generate 3 files for each available file type:
+Run the following command to generate 3 files of varying sizes for each available file type:

 ```
 python main.py